elmahio/documentation/docs/logging-to-elmah-io-from-nancy.md

+---
+title: Logging to elmah.io from Nancy
+description: Learn about how to add error monitoring and cloud logging to any Nancy website with elmah.io.
+Simply install two NuGet packages and you are done.
+---

 # Logging to elmah.io from Nancy

 As with MVC and WebAPI, Nancy already provides ELMAH support out of the box.
 Start by installing the `Elmah.Io` NuGet package: